DPI-WE/setup-your-calendar/content.md

 Share your calendar with a TA
 -->

-Schedule a meeting with a TA with the subject line: “Setup my calendar".
-This will confirm that you have successfully set up your calendar.
+Schedule a meeting with a TA with the subject line: “Setup my calendar" using their calendly to confirm that you have successfully set up your calendar.